legacysurvey/legacysurvey/pages/dr10/psf.rst

 File locations
 ==============
-The `PSFEx`_ files used in this analysis are available in the following directories at NERSC:
+The `PSFEx`_ files used for the above analysis are available in the following directories at NERSC:

 - Original PSF: ``/global/cfs/cdirs/cosmo/work/legacysurvey/dr9-archive/unpatched-psfex``
+- Patched PSF: ``/global/cfs/cdirs/cosmo/data/legacysurvey/dr9/calib/psfex``

+The equivalent files used to modify the PSF for DR10 are available at:

+- Original PSF: ``/global/cfs/cdirs/cosmo/work/legacysurvey/dr10/attic/TO-ARCHIVE/calib/unpatched-psfex.tgz`` (in a gzipped tar archive)
 - Patched PSF: ``/global/cfs/cdirs/cosmo/data/legacysurvey/dr10/calib/psfex``

 .. _`DECaLS`: ../../decamls